3 Foundational Marketing Strategies for New Businesses

 Most words have already been used as a business name, and if your chosen name is trademarked, it could carry a high cost for your business.
 Check the U.S. Patent and Trademark Office’s database to see if a similar name is already trademarked.
 If you already have a name in mind for your business, do a domain name search to see if the domain name is available.
 From there, you can either start fresh or adjust your naming strategy to fit.

 Your business collateral – from logo to brochures and business cards – should reflect your brand in a quality, memorable way.
 Your brand collateral is the voice that reflects your brand and should be consistent across all written communication materials – online and off.
 One way to ensure consistency is to develop a stylesheet and templates for your business.

-In order to tie the imagery of Hailbooks together with the brand, Red Crow Marketing worked with Jeff to develop a logo that reflects the service and product and brand colors that uses the psychology of color in marketing and branding.
+In order to tie the imagery of Hailbooks together with the brand, Red Crow Marketing worked with Jeff to develop a logo to reflect the service and product and brand colors that uses the psychology of color in his marketing strategy and branding.
 The result: Red and gray to reflect immediacy and stability and a cloud with hail along with the brand name to showcase the service and product.

 2. Getting Found by Potential Customers

 The website for new businesses should attract and convert customers, give value to those who visit, and be easily accessible.
 With a limited start-up budget and multitudes of do-it-yourself options from WYSIWYG (what you see is what you get) subscription interfaces to free web domains (WordPress, Wix, Weebly, etc.), it can be tempting to throw a site together without a thought out marketing strategy.
 However, a website should be the hub of all your communications and work as a marketing tool for you.
 It should be strategically developed – the domain name, calls-to-actions that drive results, accessibility from any device, easily adjustable, regular content, branding – all of these things and more must be taken into consideration when developing a site that works for you.